apolloio/apollo-api-docs/source/includes/_opportunities.md

     ]
 ```

-This endpoint returns all opportunities you have Created.
+This endpoint returns all opportunities you have created.

 `GET https://api.apollo.io/v1/opportunities`